carlmontanari/scrapli/README.md

  respectively, so all editor code completion and type indicating behavior should work nicely!
 For non "core " platforms please see the [scrapli_community project](https://github.com/scrapli/scrapli_community).

-If you are working with a platform not listed above (and/or is not in the scrapli community project), you have two
+If you are working with a platform not listed above (and/or is not in the scrapli community project), you have three
+ options:

- options: you can use the `Scrape` driver directly, which you can read about [here](#using-scrape-directly) or you can use the `GenericDriver` which which you can read about [here](#using-the-genericdriver).
-In general you should probably use the `GenericDriver` and not mess about using `Scrape` directly.
+1. You can use the `Scrape` driver directly, which you can read about [here](#using-scrape-directly)
+2. You can use the `GenericDriver` which which you can read about [here](#using-the-genericdriver)
+3. You can use the `NetworkDriver` which is similar to option 2 but you will need to understand/provide privilege /prompt information so scrapli can properly escalate/deescalate to/from configuration (or other) modes.

+In general you should probably simply create a scrapli community platform (read about adding a platform [here](https://github.com/scrapli/scrapli_community#adding-a-platform), but failing that the `GenericDriver` is probably the simplest path forward.

 Note: if you are using async you *must* set the transport to `asyncssh` -- this is the only async transport supported at this time!